Background pattern

 Other medicines and Zavesca

-Inform your doctor or pharmacist if you are taking or have taken recently or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking or have recently taken or might take any other medicines.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, talk to your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Zavesca contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per capsule; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per capsule; this is essentially "sodium-free".

-3. How to Take Zavesca
+3. How to take Zavesca

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of administration of this medicine given to you by your doctor.
+If you are not sure, talk to your doctor or pharmacist again.

 To remove the capsule:

-1. Separate along the perforated line
+1. Separate at the perforated line

 If you take more Zavesca than you should